timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 when do you need to do a lot of insertions and removals at the middle of a sequence, but not very many lookups in the list by ordinal?

 Discussions about LLs often revolve around memory use and languages other than JavaScript.
-It comes down to a discussion of Big O notation.
+It comes down to a discussion of Big O notation (more on that later).

 Adding an element: O(1)
 Indexing: O(n)